-Recently, I found a meditation retreat center in rural Massachusetts that cost just ten dollars a day.
-That super-affordable price included a room of my own, and delicious, organic hippy food.
+Recently, I found a meditation retreat center in rural Massachusetts.
+Its super-affordable price included a room of my own, and delicious, organic hippy food.
 As I was moving to a new city anyway, I let go of my apartment, put my stuff in storage, and went off to the center for three months.
 Ninety two days of silent (absolutely no talking) meditation in a cabin in the woods.
 There were about thirty other people there, the size of your basic hunter-gatherer tribe in the Paleolithic.
 Because I have been meditating for decades, I had no trouble sinking into the groove of long sits for many hours a day, every day.

 But that was not all I did.
 The retreat center was in the woods, surrounded by trees, brush, and wildflowers.
 There were wild animals everywhere, as well as insects.
 Each day between hours of meditation, I would go for a walk and encounter birds, rabbits, raccoons, squirrels, turtles, as well as horses, dogs, and cows.
 Each evening I would hang out with a rafter of turkeys as they settled into the branches at sunset.
 I ran into an otter playing in a swamp, and once even saw a lynx lope across the dirt road.

 Several weeks passed in this way, and I slowly became quite happy.
 Every day was a good day.
 My brain was emptying out of thought content, and instead was filling up with silence.
 I noticed that the woods, too, were silent and empty.
 There was a congruity there—silent mind, silent world—and I really, really liked it.
 I would just sit, eyes and ears and nose and skin open to nature and let its silence and openness sort of soak into me.
 My meditation started to fundamentally change; which after three decades is saying a lot.